-The principal objective of the Balanced Portfolio is to provide income and capital gains from a combination of stocks (common and preferred), bonds, notes and the use of cash, cash equivalents or option premium income.
+The principal objective of the Balanced Portfolio is to provide income and capital gains from a combination of stocks (common and preferred), bonds, notes, cash, cash equivalents and option premium income.
 The equity portion of the Balanced Portfolio is managed using the methods employed to manage the Equity Portfolio accounts.
-Within the fixed income portion, securities are evaluated and selected based upon Vision Advisors’ interest rate assumptions, the U.S. Treasury yield curve, credit risk and a number of macro-economic variables that may affect the relative performance of the specific bonds.
+Within the fixed income portion, securities are evaluated and selected based upon Vision Advisors’ interest rate assumptions, the U.S. Treasury yield curve, credit risk and a number of macro economic variables that may affect the relative performance of the specific bonds.
 Fixed income holdings can include preferred stocks, municipal bonds, corporate bonds, U.S. Government Agency debt securities and other debt instruments.

 In addition to covered calls, Vision Advisors may, from time to time, purchase out-of-the-money put options to further add to the level of downside protection.
 The ratio of purchased put options may be less than the number of long shares of stock owned in the account.
 Please recognize that employing puts to help protect the stocks in an account is likely to temper total returns (due to the premium paid to purchase the put options), but does provide some downside protection against declines in value of the underlying stocks.

 *Options involve risk and are not suitable for all investors.
 Prior to buying or selling an option, a person must receive a copy of Characteristics and Risks of Standardized Options (with 1997 through 2012 supplements), November 2012 supplement and April 2015 supplement to Characteristics and Risks of Standardized Options.
 Besides being accessible via our Web site, copies of the Options Disclosure Document are available from your Vision sales representative, or by calling 1-888-OPTIONS, or from The Options Clearing Corporation, One North Wacker Drive, Suite 500, Chicago, Illinois 60606.